paypal/squbs/docs/circuitbreaker.md

 #### Circuit Breaker across materializations

 Please note, in many scenarios, the same circuit breaker instance is used across multiple materializations of the same flow.
 For such scenarios, make sure to use a `CircuitBreakerState` instance that can be modified concurrently.
 The default implementation `AtomicCircuitBreakerState` uses `Atomic` variables and can be used across multiple materializations.
-More implementations, e.g., `Agent` based, can be introduced in the future.
+More implementations can be introduced in the future.

 #### Context to Unique Id Mapping